awesomephant/united-generations-website/news/open-collaboration-with-councils-institutions-and-designers.md

   alt: Circular drawing of renewable and sustainable communities with Open Call
     title
-introduction: The United Generations is looking for collaborations with designers, institutions and councils interested in social practices to think about creative strategies and programs aimed at the wellbeing of young and old generations.
+introduction: The United Generations is looking for collaborations with designers, institutions and councils engaged with social practices to develop creative strategies and programs aimed at the wellbeing of the older community and the reconciliation of the generations.
 ---
 The United Generations is looking for collaborations with councils, institutions and designers to think about a more intergenerational world and to develop projects that aimed at the wellbeing of young and old generations.